the-shoaib2/SYNAPSE/packages/synapse-sdk/README.md

 End users should install the published packages directly:

 - For TypeScript/JavaScript: `npm install @synapse/sdk`
-- For Python: `pip install synapsedev`
+- For Python: `pip install the-shoaib2`
 - For other languages: Check back for new language support

 Each published package includes its own documentation.